 - 3,213 deliveries during the year 2009; 3,310 in 2010; 3.159 in 2011;

 - over 19,000 outpatient consultations and examinations per year.

 Total hospital budget for the year 2011: US $ 3,850,000.

 Donations given by the Order of Malta: US $ 2,000,000.

 - In 1882 the Daughters of Charity bought a large plot of land in Bethlehem where they laid the cornerstone for a 80-bed hospital.

-- By a Firman in 1892, the Turkish Sultan gave the Sisters of Charity the licence to build and maintain a hospital in Bethlehem.
+- In 1892, the Turkish Sultan Abdul-Hamid II gave the Sisters of Charity the licence to build and maintain a hospital in Bethlehem.

 - At a later date, the Turkish Authorities gave the hospital tax exemption within the Mytilene and Constantinople Agreements signed with the French Government.